-For 100 years, we’ve been guiding first time campers to find their place in the Chi community.
+For over 100 years, we’ve been guiding first time campers to find their place in the Chi community.
 We believe that it’s just as important to help first time parents with the adjustment to camp.
 This section has useful tips and suggestions for ensuring that your child has the best possible first-time camp experience.

 Prior to camp, we will mail your child the Camp Chi Guide for New Campers, which covers everything from a typical day at camp to our camp lingo.
 This kid-friendly guide provides your camper with all of the information needed to be a pro on the first day of camp.